Oswald Boelcke: Catalyst for action

 There was little ground combat and little need for air support during early 1915.
 Oswald had a spell in hospital with asthma, and both brothers went on home leave.
 The Boelckes' new commanding officer wished to separate them.
 In late March, matters came to a head when the brothers refused to fly separately and jumped the chain of command to complain but, in April, they were parted.
 As Wilhelm returned to Germany, Oswald was posted to Feldflieger Abteilung 62 (Field Flyer Detachment 62) in La Brayelle, Douai, France on 25 April.

 He was quickly passed on to Kampfeinsitzerkommando Douai (Combat Single-Seater Command Douai), arriving 19 May.
 He was the most experienced pilot in the unit.
 His new assignment brought him friendship with Max Immelmann, a fellow citizen of the Prussian Province of Saxony serving in the unit.

-Boelcke's and Immelmann's posting to FFA 62 would prove momentous, as they would fly the unit's Fokker Eindeckers during the Fokker Scourge.
+Boelcke's and Immelmann's posting to FFA 62 proved momentous, as they would fly the unit's Fokker Eindeckers during the Fokker Scourge.

 Advent of synchronized guns

 When Roland Garros, Eugène Gilbert and Adolphe Pégoud managed to score the first aerial victories, they caught the public imagination.
 French newspapers hailed Pégoud as "l'as", or ace.
 To an audience overwhelmed by a war of enormous armies and geographic complexity, simple stories of lone heroes had great appeal.
 German propagandists took advantage of this by supplying press releases to newspapers and magazines, encouraging printing of postcards, and filming of popular aviators.

-After two unsuccessful combats in two-seated reconnaissance craft, Boelcke scored his first accredited victory on 4 July 1915 after 30 minutes of angling about to afford his observer with fields of fire.
-Then Boelcke shifted from two-seaters to the world's original dedicated fighter plane;
+After two unsuccessful combats in two-seated reconnaissance craft, Boelcke scored his first accredited victory on 4 July 1915, after 30 minutes of angling about to afford his observer with fields of fire.
+Then Boelcke shifted from two-seaters to the world's original dedicated fighter plane.